LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/mars-rover/submitting-your-work/_index.md

 date: 2023-05-25T12:55:09-05:00
 draft: false
 weight: 5
-originalAuthor: Courtney Frey # to be set by page creator
+originalAuthor: John Woolbright # to be set by page creator
-originalAuthorGitHub: speudusa # to be set by page creator
+originalAuthorGitHub: jwoolbright23 # to be set by page creator
 reviewer: Kimberly Horan # to be set by the page reviewer
 reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
 lastEditor: # update any time edits are made after review
 lastEditorGitHub: # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

+## Submitting Your Work

+Once your `Rover` class is completed and you have written 14 passing tests, you are ready to submit.

+{{% notice blue Tip "rocket" %}}
+Make sure that you did not edit either `studentgrading.spec.js`, `grading.js`, or any file in the `helpers` directory inside `spec`.
+Changes to these files could affect your grade.
+{{% /notice %}}

+In Canvas, open the Mars Rover assignment and click the "Submit" button.
+An input box will appear.

+Copy the URL for your github repository and paste it into the box, then click "Submit" again.